INFORMATION/SUPPORT GROUPS

 -

-Arranged individually as needed.
+Arranged individually as needed or in a group setting.
 Receive support and training on resources available in the community from those who have "been there; done that" and want to share with others.

 -